AdoriZahard/hi3er/docs/index.md

 ### <p align="center">-- HoS - *General Build* 7D</p>

 !!! note
-    Updated 6.1.
+    Updated 6.3.
 The strongest build available to HoS.
 If you're aiming to attempt to clear ER with Sentience, then use this one.

-> Boss to be Chosen: Husk, then Vill-V (easiest) or Aponia
+> Boss to be Chosen: Husk Mysticism, then Vill-V (easiest) or Aponia

 ####<p align="center">Setup</p>